tsouche/learn-docker/tutorial.md

 ```
 Notice that `CONTAINER ID` matches what is displayed on [http://localhost:4000](http://localhost:4000).

-Now, you will use `docker container stop` to end the process, using the CONTAINER ID to tell which container should be stopped.
+Now, you will use `docker container stop` to end the process, using the `CONTAINER ID` to tell which container should be stopped.
 Docker will need few seconds to actually stop the container, and it will output the container ID once it is done.
 In parallel, you can refresh the web page on [http://localhost:4000](http://localhost:4000) until the container stops, and you will then see the `Unable to Connect` page.

 ```
-$ docker container stop 1fa4ab2cf395
+tuto@laptop:~$ docker container stop 1fa4ab2cf395
-*** à revoir ***
+1fa4ab2cf395
 ```